maxhiv/Digital-Agency-Template-1/replit.md

 ✅ **SETUP COMPLETE** - The project has been successfully configured for the Replit environment and is ready for use.

 ### Latest Changes (October 10, 2025)
+- **AI Technology Image**: Replaced placeholder image with AI/technology themed photo
+  - Updated `functions-ss.png` with artificial intelligence and business technology image
+  - Note: This image was previously used in deleted Home 2 page
 - **Homepage Cleanup**: Removed Home 2 and Home 3 pages completely
   - Deleted `index-2.html` and `index-3.html` files
   - Simplified navigation by replacing Home dropdown menu with direct link to Home page